-- · on an actual basis; and - on an as adjusted basis to give effect to the sale by us of 2,590,170 units in this offering at the public offering price of \$2.00 per unit, and the sale by us of 2,109,830 pre-funded units at the public offering price of \$1.99 per pre-funded unit, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, assuming the exercise of all pre-funded warrants and including proceeds of \$0.01 per pre-funded warrant and excluding the proceeds, if any, from the exercise of common warrants issued in this offering.
+- · on an actual basis; and - on an as adjusted basis to give effect to the sale by us of 1,526,717 units in this offering at an assumed public offering price of \$6.55 per unit, which is the last reported sale price of our common stock on the Nasdaq Capital Market on October 9, 2019, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, and assuming no sale of any pre-funded units in this offering and excluding the proceeds, if any, from the exercise of common warrants issued in this offering.

+The as adjusted information set forth below is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.
 You should read this table in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included elsewhere in, or incorporated by reference into, this prospectus.